|

 first peak to take - split to the right.

-The scrambling became a little more serious; but we enjoyed it; the view was
+The scrambling became a little more serious; but we enjoyed it; the

-was a broad gap.
+until there was a broad gap.

-”This is the wrong way”, my son concluded.
+”This is the wrong way? my son concluded.
 We went back, trying to find

 another path.